zextras/tech-doc/source/_includes/_adminpanel/domains-ce.rst

       interacts with the e-mails (receive, sending, composing, adding a signature) and are mostly inherited from the COS.

-      ..  resources are currently hidden from AP -- AC-622
       .. note:: Signatures can not be assigned to :ref:`ap-resources`.

    .. tab-item:: Security